vtfk/dust-webservice/README.md

 # dust-webservice

-Local web service for calling scripts for DUST.
+Local web service for calling scripts for DUST (amongst others if you wish).

 ## IIS setup